Share via

 For example, older libraries were occasionally hard coded to update those public signing keys every 24 hours.
 Consider when Microsoft Entra ID has to quickly rotate those keys and the keys that you downloaded didn't include the new rotated keys.
 Your API could be offline for a day while it waits for its metadata refresh cycle.
 Reference specific metadata refresh guidance to ensure that you properly get the metadata.
 If you're using a library, ensure that it treats that metadata within reasonable timing.

-After you validate your token, your API will look at the claims in the token to determine how it should work.
+After you validate your token, your API looks at the claims in the token to determine how it should work.

 For delegated permission tokens, have your API inspect the scope (scp) claim to see what the application has consent to do.
 Inspect the object ID (oid) or subject key (sub) claims to see the user on whose behalf the application is working.

 Then have your API check to ensure that the user also has access to the requested operation.
-If your API has defined roles for assigning to users and groups, have your API check for any roles claims in the token and behave accordingly.
-For application permission tokens, there will be no scope (scp) claim.
-Instead, have your API determine what application permissions the workload has received by inspecting the roles claim.
+If your API defines roles for assigning to users and groups, have your API check for any roles claims in the token and behave accordingly.
+Application permission tokens don't have a scope (scp) claim.
+Instead, have your API inspect the roles claim to determine which application permissions the workload received.

-After your API has validated the token and scopes and processed the object ID (oid), subject key (sub), and roles claims, your API can return the results.
+After your API validates the token and scopes and processes the object ID (oid), subject key (sub), and roles claims, your API can return the results.

 Next steps